10 things you can do with Facebook Portal

 Play games, watch videos

 If you swipe left from the home screen you'll see a selection of apps.
 One of them is called Watch.
 The name really doesn't clue you in to everything it does.
-Using it, you can watch featured Facebook videos, play games like Cuphead, PUBG and Far Cry 5, and watch the videos you saved from your Facebook timeline.
+Using it, you can watch featured Facebook videos, play games like Cuphead, PUBG and Far Cry 5 ($32 at eBay), and watch the videos you saved from your Facebook timeline.
 All you do is swipe and tap on what you want to do.

 Get apps